J-F-Liu/knowledge/src/Computer/vision.md

 ## Camera Calibration

+Accurate calibration is of key importance for performance most machine and computer vision tasks.

+Camera calibration is a necessary step in 3D computer vision in order to extract metric information from 2D images.

 Camera calibration is the process of estimating the intrinsic and extrinsic parameters of a camera.

+In applications based on triangulation, such as stereo vision or structure light vision, the over all performance of the machine vision system strongly depends on the accuracy of the camera calibration.

+Main factors that influence the calibration accuracy:

+- the extraction of feature points in the image plane
+- the geometric accuracy of the calibration target
+- the lens distortion model conformity with the actual lens
+- the optimization algorithms used to converge on the camera parameters
+- the operational conditions of the experiments

+Generally, camera calibration methods can be classified into two categories: self-calibration and object-based calibration.

+Self-calibration estimates the camera’s parameters by using multi-view images without calibration targets.
+As such, it is the appropriate solution for on-line implementation in which accuracy is not highly demanded.

+The object-based camera calibration is performed by employing an object, such as 3D object, 2D pattern or 1D pattern with known coordinates, which is commonly used in off-line calibration for highperformance applications.

 We assume the plane of a calibration board is on $Z = 0$ of the world coordinate system.
 We have